rix1337/docker-ripper/README.md

 ### I want another output format that requires another piece of software!

 _You need to fork this image and build it yourself on docker hub.
-A good starting point is the [Dockerfile](https://github.com/rix1337/docker-ripper/blob/master/Dockerfile#L30) that includes setup instructions for the used ripping software._
+A good starting point is the [Dockerfile](https://github.com/rix1337/docker-ripper/blob/master/Dockerfile#L30) that includes setup instructions for the used ripping software.
+If your solution works better than the current one, I will happily review your pull request._

 ### MakeMKV needs an update!